Skip to main content

 Background

 As presented in the previous section, a transfer is a process by which ownership of assets is reassigned to a new owner.
-Not all blockchain transactions are transfers — e.g., token creation, token minting, token melting, and data outputs are blockchain transactions that are not transfers.
+Not all blockchain transactions are transfers — e.g., token creation, token minting, token melting, and contract creation are blockchain transactions that are not transfers.

 Ways for sending transfers